The number one money saving rule is: pay yourself first.

 First, the habitual act of saving reinforces this good financial habit.
-Second, you need an emergency savings.
-Finally, money you save now will have more time to grow through the power of compound interest.
+Second, you need emergency savings.
+Finally, the money you save now will have more time to grow through the power of compound interest.

 Emergencies are expensive and generally unavoidable.
 A major car repair, a trip to the emergency room, or last-minute travel expenses to attend a memorial service can cost hundreds, even thousands of dollars.
-Without an emergency savings to cushion for such expenses, you could rack up debt that takes you months or years to pay off.
+Without emergency savings to cushion for such expenses, you could rack up debt that takes you months or years to pay off.

 It is a good financial practice to have at least 3 to 6-months of living expenses in emergency savings.